nmrenyi/nmrenyi/README.md

 I always believe, including research and technology, there stands a colourful world for us to **EXPLORE** and to **CREATE**!

+Visit my personal website renyi.ch for more information about me!

 <!-- Some of my Github statistics are listed below. -->
 <!--
 **nmrenyi/nmrenyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.